Siege of Mariupol: Final pockets of resistance

-On 12 April, Aiden Aslin, a British man fighting with the Ukrainian Marines, reported that his unit was going to surrender since they had run out of ammunition, food and other supplies.
-Subsequently, in the evening, Russia stated that 1,026 Marines of the 36th Separate Marine Brigade had surrendered at the Illich steel plant, including 162 officers and 400 wounded fighters.
+On 12 April, Aiden Aslin, a British man fighting with the Ukrainian Marines, reported that his unit was forced to surrender since they had run out of ammunition, food and other supplies.
+Subsequently, in the evening, Russia stated that 1,026 marines of the 36th Separate Marine Brigade had surrendered at the Illich steel plant, including 162 officers and 400 wounded fighters.
 Later, Russia said it captured an additional 134 Ukrainian servicemen, bringing the total number of prisoners to 1,160.
 Ukraine confirmed nearly 1,000 Marines had been captured, including wounded and those who remained at the Illich plant.
 On 13 April, Russian forces secured the Illich plant, reducing the number of pockets in Mariupol to two, while Russia also announced it had taken full control of Mariupol's commercial port, which was confirmed three days later.
-The commander of the Azov Regiment, Prokopenko, criticized the servicemen that had surrendered, while praising those that managed to link up with his unit.
+The commander of the Azov Regiment, Prokopenko, criticised the servicemen that had surrendered, while praising those that managed to link up with his unit.
 Prokopenko, as well as Ukrainian intelligence officer Illia Samoilenko, also blamed Baranyuk for the large losses inflicted on Ukrainian forces, stating his actions were uncoordinated.
-According to Prokopenko, Baranyuk's breakout attempt was made without warning to other units and the direction of attack was not previously agreed upon, while Samoilenko called Baranyuk a "coward", stating he tried to flee the city, "taking with him people, tanks and ammunition".
+According to Prokopenko, Baranyuk's break-out attempt was made without warning to other units and the direction of attack was not previously agreed upon, while Samoilenko called Baranyuk a "coward", stating he tried to flee the city, "taking with him people, tanks and ammunition".

 Ukrainian military expert Oleg Zhdanov claimed that by this point the Russian 810th Guards Naval Infantry Brigade, originally sent from Feodosia, had suffered extremely heavy losses during the siege, to the extent of being "destroyed twice."